MithileshGungah/Data-Science-Portfolio/Demand Forecasting/README.md

 ---

-## Takeaway
-For short-term daily sales forecasting under volatile demand, **feature-based gradient boosting provides the strongest balance of robustness, adaptability, and interpretability**.
-Classical seasonal models remain effective benchmarks, while increased model complexity alone does not guarantee improved forecasting performance.

----

-## Conclusion
+## Conclusion and Key Takeaways
-This project demonstrates that, in volatile and spike-driven demand environments, reliable short-term forecasting is best achieved through models that combine calendar awareness with recent demand dynamics.
-Feature-based gradient boosting proved most effective at balancing accuracy, robustness, and interpretability, delivering meaningful error reductions while maintaining stable forecast behavior.
-By grounding predictions in adaptive temporal structure rather than rigid seasonal assumptions, the final approach supports practical, risk-aware operational planning in real-world retail settings.
+This project shows that in volatile, spike-driven demand environments, reliable short-term forecasting is best achieved by models that combine calendar awareness with recent demand dynamics.
+Feature-based gradient boosting provides the strongest balance of robustness, adaptability, and interpretability, delivering meaningful error reductions while maintaining stable forecast behavior.
+Classical seasonal models remain effective benchmarks, but increased model complexity alone does not guarantee improved performance.
+Grounding forecasts in adaptive temporal structure rather than rigid seasonal assumptions enables more practical, risk-aware operational planning in real-world retail settings.

 ---